who we are

 Volunteer advocates—empowered directly by the courts—offer judges the critical information they need to ensure that each child’s rights and needs are being attended to while in foster care.
 Volunteers stay with children until they are placed in loving permanent homes.
 For many abused children, a CASA volunteer is the only constant adult presence in their lives.

-On a large scale, Court Appointed Special Advocates (CASA) for Children is a network of 951 community-based programs that recruit, train and support citizen-volunteers to advocate for the best interests of abused and neglected children in courtrooms and communities.
+On a large scale, Court Appointed Special Advocates (CASA) for Children is a network of 951 community-based programs that recruit, train and support citizen-volunteers to advocate for the best interests of children who have experienced abuse and neglect in courtrooms and communities.

 our mission. who we are. what we do.